swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 Note that we've created what appears to be an infinite loop here, but actually it's a little state machine.
-If there are no events to read from the click channel, the go block will be suspended!
+If there are no events to read from the click channel, the go block will be suspended.

 Let's search Wikipedia.
-Lets define the basic URL we are going to hit via [JSONP]().
-Put this right after the `ns` form.
+Define the basic URL we are going to hit via [JSONP](http://en.wikipedia.org/wiki/JSONP), put this right after the `ns` form.

 ```
 (def wiki-search-url